naninovel/docs/docs/guide/characters.md

 `@char Miho.Shoes>` command displayed in the video will actually select the "Shoes" group (disabling all the neighbor groups), not hide it.
 Correct command to hide a group is `@char Miho.Shoes-`.
 :::

-It's possible to map composition expressions to keys via `Composition Map` property of `Layered Actor Behaviour` component:
+It's possible to map composition expressions to keys via `Composition Map` property of `Layered Character Behaviour` component:

 ![](https://i.gyazo.com/ede5cde3548a3187aa714d3e140750ba.png)